-Keeping your calendar up to date and showcasing your availability is important when it comes to securing those first bookings as a Host—the more dates you have available, the more options guests have to choose from.
-Plus, an up-to-date calendar could help you avoid canceling on a guest, which could lead to penalties.
+Keeping your calendar up to date is important as a Host—the more dates you have available, the more options guests have to choose from.

-- Trip length: You can set a minimum and maximum length of stay for your guests and create custom rules for certain days or seasons.
-For instance, some Hosts require stays of at least two nights, while others require stays of a week or longer during their area’s high season.
+- Set a minimum and maximum length of a stay.
+Some Hosts require stays of at least two nights, while others require stays of a week or longer during their area’s high season.

-You can sync your calendar with other online calendars to make sure you’re always aware of upcoming bookings.
-This feature will also automatically block dates on your Airbnb calendar when they’re blocked on your synced calendars.
+- Sync your Airbnb calendar with your other online calendars to make sure you’re always aware of upcoming bookings.

 *According to internal Airbnb data collected between October 2018 and March 2020.